-In Ohio, homeowners spend an average of $721 each year on home insurance premiums.
-That puts Ohio more than $300 below the national average of $1,034 annually.
-These low annual rates make Ohio the seventh most affordable state for home insurance premiums.
-Our experts can help you find the best, cost-effective home insurance policy to protect your home and meet your budget.
+In Ohio, homeowners insurance has an average cost of $721 in insurance premiums each year.
+That puts Ohio more than $300 below the national average cost of homeowners insurance at $1,034 annually.
+These low homeowners insurance rates make Ohio the seventh most affordable state for home insurance premiums.
+Our experts can help you find the best, cost-effective homeowners policy to protect your home and meet your budget.

 - Median Home Value: 138,800

 - Percent of Income on Home Ownership: 26.00%

 On average, Ohio residents spend 26% of their household income on home ownership.
 With a median household income of $48,081, Ohio has the 11th lowest home ownership costs across the nation.
 The median home value in Ohio is $130,800, and the average household size is 2.4 people.

 As an Ohio homeowner, you understand the importance of protecting your investment.
 An insurance expert can help you compare and find the perfect homeowners insurance policy so you can best take care of your home and family.
 Call [mapi-phone-link /] to start comparing home insurance quotes in Ohio.

 Insurance companies calculate the cost of your home insurance policy by considering various factors.
 These factors include everything from the size and age of your home to crime rates and housing prices in the surrounding community.
 Premiums can also be affected by environmental factors, such as the likelihood of floods, tornadoes, or earthquakes in your region.
 Even things like your credit score and add-ons such as a swimming pool or a guest house on your property may affect the cost of your insurance premiums.